winruby UTF8 Fallback for no CodePage

 sets the codepage to 720.
 This codepage isn't recognised by Ruby which

 causes it to fail during initialisation when setting up LOCALE.

 This patch to Ruby is necessary to handle languages/regions on windows

 where the codepage is not supported by Ruby such as Arabic which uses

 If the codepage is not found, the Locale falls back to UTF8.

 This is a well known Ruby/Ruby on Rails issue which is described at

 Opened PR: https://github.com/ruby/ruby/pull/2518

-Updated by gabuscus (Gabriel Nagy) 4 months ago
+Updated by gabuscus (Gabriel Nagy) about 2 years ago

 duerst (Martin Dürst) wrote: